Student Life Office

 May I use the resources of Academic Support Services?

-Since students on leave are not enrolled in classes, they are not eligible for the services offered by Academic Support, including tutoring, coaching, attending workshops, or use of the Dorothy Johansen House.
+No. Students on leave are not eligible for Academic Support services.
 Exceptions to this policy may apply to students who are eligible to return in the following semester and would like to meet with Academic Support staff to discuss strategies for success before returning to class.

 May I use the library while I am on leave?